Why Digital Classroom Setups Fail in India and How to Fix Them

 - How will this tech solve them?

-- Can our teachers and students actually use it without IT help every day?
+- Can our teachers and students use it without IT help every day?

 Conduct a needs assessment before purchasing anything.
-Choose a digital classroom setup that integrates smoothly rather than forcing together multiple disconnected tools.
+Choose a digital classroom setup that integrates smoothly rather than forcing multiple disconnected tools together.
 Roombr Digital Classroom provides an all-in-one solution, eliminating the tech headache.

 Step 2: Make It as Easy as Using a Chalkboard